smk/signup_application/README.txt

 -- SUMMARY --

-Generates a pre-populated, downloadable PDF application form from signup data, for the user to sign and send or fax back.
+Generates a printable (PDF) application form from signups for the user to sign and send back.

 For a full description visit the project page: http://drupal.org/project/signup_application